Manuel Roxas

-Early life and career
+Early life and education

-Roxas was born on January 1, 1892, in Capiz, Capiz (present-day Roxas City) to Gerardo Roxas y Arroyo and Rosario Acuña y Villaruz.
+Manuel Roxas y Acuña was born on January 1, 1892, in Capiz, Capiz (present-day Roxas City) to Gerardo Roxas y Luis and Rosario Acuña y Villaruz.
 He was a posthumous child, as his father died after being mortally wounded by the Spanish Guardia Civil the year before.
 He and his older brother, Mamerto, were raised by their mother and her father, Don Eleuterio Acuña.
 His other siblings from his father included Leopoldo and Margarita, while he also had half-siblings, Consuelo, Leopoldo, Ines, and Evaristo Picazo after his mother remarried.

 Roxas received his early education in the public schools of Capiz and attended St. Joseph's College in Hong Kong at age 12, but due to homesickness, he went back to Capiz.
 He eventually transferred to Manila High School, graduating with honors in 1909.

 Roxas began his law studies at a private law school established by George A. Malcolm, the first dean of the University of the Philippines College of Law.
 On his second year, he enrolled at University of the Philippines, where he was elected president of his class and the student council.
 In 1913, Roxas obtained his law degree, graduated class valedictorian, and subsequently topped the bar examinations with a grade of 92% that same year.
 He then became professor of law at the Philippine Law School and National University.
 He served as secretary to Judge Cayetano Arellano of the Supreme Court.